Frequently asked questions about Interprefy's automatic captioning services for meetings and events

 Frequently Asked Questions

-1. What is the difference between ASR captions and MT captions?
+1. What is the difference between automatic captions and translated captions?

-2. What are the differences between ASR captions from interpreters and machine-translated captions?
+2. What are the differences between automatic captions of what the interpreter is saying and translated captions?

-This comes down to the key differences between MT translation and human interpretation.
-Conference interpreters will always strive to convey the message of the speaker, and may paraphrase, while machine translation aims for completeness of translation of the sentences spoken.
+This comes down to the key differences between AI-powered translation and human interpretation.
+Conference interpreters will always strive to convey the message of the speaker, and may paraphrase, while AI translation aims for completeness of translation of the sentences spoken.

 Because the captions are based on a professional live audio translation from a vetted and subject-savvy conference interpreter, the speech is translated by taking cultural aspects, context, and tone of voice into consideration.

-MT captions provide a complete translation of the sentences spoken.
+Translated captions powered by AI provide a complete translation of the sentences spoken.

 3. Are Interprefy Captions available for events or meetings without simultaneous interpretation?

-Yes, Interprefy Captions with machine translation can be used for events without interpretation.
-However, we can also support both simultaneous interpretation (spoken or signed), ASR-, and MT captions simultaneously.
+Yes, Interprefy Captions, automatic and translated, can be used for events without interpretation.
+However, we can also support both simultaneous interpretation (spoken or signed), automatic and translated captions simultaneously.